Service

 At the end of the prayers we say together:

-THE PEACE Please stand
+THE PEACE Please stand if you are able

 The peace of the Lord be always with you.